-I provide analytic psychotherapy, psychoanalysis, and Life Artistry - either at my office or via video conferencing.
-Additionally, I provide supervision and collegial case consultations.
+I provide psychotherapy, psychoanalysis, and Life Artistry in-person at my office in Midtown Sacramento and via video conferencing.

-Payment is due at time of service.
-I do not take insurance as my preference is to deliver care tailored to your specific needs rather than dictated by large insurance companies.
+Please note: I do not accept insurance as my preference is to deliver care tailored to your specific needs rather than dictated by large insurance companies.
 I do provide out-of-network bills for those who wish to submit them to insurance companies for potential reimbursement.

-I offer free, initial phone consultations so that we have the opportunity to talk one-on-one to see if we would like to work together.
-If we decide the answer is yes, we will then schedule a more thorough intake to determine which approach might be best suited for your particular needs.
+I offer initial phone consultations so that we have the opportunity to talk one-on-one to see if we would like to work together.

 Please contact me for rates.